 At Dreamflows you can see the recent McCloud flows recorded at Ah-Di-Na and 1.2 mi above Lake McCloud.
-On 5/5/2022 the former was 230 cfs.
+On 10/4/2017 the former was 247 cfs and the latter 910 cfs.
 The fly in the Lower McCloud fishing ointment however is the aptly named Mud Creek, which descends the south slope of Mt Shasta and enters the McCloud above the lake.
-Under certain conditions (low-snow, high summer melt) that have occurred only a few times in the last century, Mud Creek can decrease clarity in the Lower McCloud to the point of unfishability.
-But, so far this year, this hasn't been a problem.
-Upper McCloud River - stocked fish.
+Under certain conditions (low-snow, high summer melt) that have occurred only a few times in the last century, Mud Creek can decrease clarity in the Lower McCloud.

+Upper McCloud River - stocked fish, District Rules.